 Directory- a website with various backlinks to other websites of certain categories.
-Think of it like a phonebook but for URLs instead of phone numbers.
+Think of it as a phonebook but for URLs instead of phone numbers.

-Disavow- removing links to your website from a search engines ranking factors.
-You can remove these links that you do not trust or want to be affiliated with, for example if you believe they are spam or harming your website ranking.
+Disavow- removing links to your website from a search engine ranking factor.
+You can remove these links that you do not trust or want to be affiliated with, for example, if you believe they are spam or harming your website ranking.
 Proceed with caution though, as if you disavow a trustworthy link then you may have trouble reinstating it.

 Duplicate Content- content that is duplicated on multiple URLs tend to rank lower on search engines due to it not being obvious which one should rank higher, therefore they both get bumped down.
 It is important to create unique content for your website so you can rank higher in search engine results.

 Editorial Link- this is a backlink that isn’t requested or paid for, but organically created through having great content or marketing so that other people will want to link back to your site.

 External Link/Outbound Link- a site that you link to from your website.
 For example, linking to a reputable website for more information on a topic you are discussing.
 These links should always be to reputable and highly valued sources, and can actually increase the authority of your website.